Foso/Ktorfit/docs/index.md

 ## Contributions
-When you find unexpected behaviour please write an issue feature request
+When you find unexpected behaviour please write an [issue](https://github.com/Foso/Ktorfit/issues/new/choose)